Taxation of Shares

 Households with a reference tax revenue of less than €50,000 (individuals only) or €75,000 (couples subject to joint taxation) for the year before the last year preceding the one the revenue was collected may be exempt from the dividend installment charge.
 In order to benefit from this exemption, they must submit a request at their bank by November 30 of the year preceding the one the income was collected at the latest, producing a sworn statement (see statement model, which can be downloaded from Nominet for directly registered shares held).

-As an exception, for 2013, a request for dispensation must be made by March 31, 2013 at the latest and takes effect as of the date when it is formulated.
+For 2014 income, a request for dispensation must be made by November 30, 2013 at the latest and takes effect as of the date when it is formulated.
 This corresponds to the date the SGSS offices receive the request, along with the supporting and related documentation, duly filled out (registered shareholders only).

 Bearer shareholders are asked to consult with their financial intermediary for the procedures relating to this request for exemption.